pmem/pcj/README.md

 9. Interrupting opening of the heap as indicated in the console with "Opening heap...
 Cleaning up heap...
 Done." can result in a subsequent crash.
 This is being investigated and will be fixed.

+10. The project includes an ```XMemory``` directory that provides an API for volatile ByteBuffer construction on external memory.

 ##Contacts##

 For more information on this library, contact Lei Fan (lei.t.fan@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).